mbhuiyanst/Reinforcement_Learning_GNN/README.md

 Graphs with NetworkX:

-The code below is influenced by Daniel Holmberg's blog on Graph Neural Networks in Python.
+The code below is influenced by Daniel Holmberg's blog and I have extended further on Graph Neural Networks in Python.

 1.Create networkx’s DiGraph object “H”